pingcap/docs-cn/faq/tidb-faq.md

 #### Deploy TiDB offline using TiDB Ansible

 It is not recommended to deploy TiDB offline using TiDB Ansible.
-If the Control Machine has no access to external network, you can deploy TiDB offline using TiDB Ansible.
+If the control machine has no access to external network, you can deploy TiDB offline using TiDB Ansible.
 For details, see [Offline Deployment Using TiDB Ansible](/offline-deployment-using-ansible.md).

 #### How to deploy TiDB quickly using Docker Compose on a single machine?